 |6:||same player plays again|

 |9:||wild, and change to same-color suit|

 Special rules and notes

-- When a player plays a 2, it starts a "2-sequence".
+- When a player plays a 2, it starts a "2-sequence", known by some players as "the count".
 Thereafter, each player must play an A or 2, of any suit.
 When one player cannot do so, that player must draw a number of cards equal to the total number of pips played in the 2-sequence.
 The 2-sequence is then over, and the next player plays following number or suit, as usual.
 Note that this applies even if the player has gone out during the 2-sequence, so a player may actually have to draw cards after going out.

 - Cards for everyone:

 - When a player plays a 5, each other player must draw a card.
 These cards must be drawn in order, in the current direction, to ensure that any pressure goes to the correct player or partnership.

 At the end of each hand, players receive points according to the cards remaining in their hands.
 See the card points table for the point values of the various cards.